ktvella/KPI-Tracking/README.md

 The OTD file tracks customer orders that are behind schedule.
 Displays items by number of days late, as well as by dollars late.
 Helps us to identify large line items that are behind schedule, or items that are severly behind, in order to prioritize manufacturing schedule appropriately.

+## Scrap

+The Scrap file tracks items or components that had to be scrapped from the system.
+This can help us to identify manufacturing processes with low yield that need to be improved, items that are coming from suppliers that are not to spec, or surplus ordering of components that have expired.